top of page

 The interview takes place in my clinic (e.g., face to face) or via telehealth (secure video platform).
 Depending in the type of assessment the interview takes 2 to 3.5 hours.

-Do you guarantee NDIS or DSP funding?
+Do you write reports for NDIS or DSP funding?

 NDIS/NDIA

-cannot guarantee that my diagnostic reports will be sufficient for access to NDIS funding.
-The NDIS determines eligibility based on an individual's 'level of functioning' and other factors beyond my control.
 You may also need an additional assessment and report from an Occupational Therapist to strengthen your application.
 Requirements can differ in each state and can vary with individual Local Area Coordinators (LAC's).
-Whilst some of my clients who have wanted to seek NDIS funding have been successful in this regard, I am mindful of the cost of this service, and if your goal is accessing the NDIS, you may be better served by an alternative service.
-I will be unable to assist you with accessing NDIS after your assessment.
+Whilst many of my clients who have wanted to seek NDIS funding have been successful in this regard, I am mindful of the cost of this assessment, and if your goal is accessing the NDIS, you may be better served by an alternative practitioner who specialises in it and stays up to date with all of the changes.
+I will be unable to assist you with accessing NDIS after your assessment and do not stay as 'up to date' on most changes to NDIS as some other practitioners do.
+Therefore if your sole reason for assessment is to gain access to NDIS, I suggest that you find someone more suited for this outcome.

 I also do not provide assessments for NDIS/NDIA tribunal matters where an application for access to the scheme has been refused or is being disputed.